dfinity/motoko/doc/md/reference/style.md

     Rationale: This expresses named parameters.
 This way, arguments can be freely reordered at the call site and callers are prevented from accidentally passing them in the wrong order.

--   Higher-order functions (functions that take a callback argument) should put the function parameter last.
+-   Higher-order functions, such as functions that take a callback argument, should put the function parameter last.

     Rationale: Makes call sites more readable, and in the absence of currying, there is no point in putting the function first, like you often would in functional languages.